reknahs/Tic-Tac-Toe-AI-with-Graphics/README.md

 # Tic-Tac-Toe-AI-with-Graphics

-User can play against computer AI, using Minimax Algorithm, (UI included)
+**The computer plays against the user using the Minimax Algorithm and Alpha-beta pruning.
+Tkinter is used for the UI**